cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 ## Metadata to provide during artifact submission in HotCRP

 - OS and resource (CPU, memory, disk, GPU) used by the authors to run the artifact
+  - OS:
-  - MacOS: (x86 only, no M1/M2 support even in Docker!) or Linux
+    - MacOS: (x86 only, no M1/M2 support even in Docker!)
+    - Linux
+    - Windows
   - CPU: - core i7 or core i9 from the last 5 years (or equivalent AMD)
   - memory:
     - With the low memory configuration, this will run if the docker container has access to 8GB of ram (reruns all but 2 benchmarks)